Speedy series: Laser engraving and cutting machines for formats up to 1016 x 610 mm

 Given that laser marking is one of the quickest marking processes available, it therefore presents huge productivity and cost benefits.
 The type, size and structure of the material, the laser source (e.g. fiber laser), and the laser machine used (e.g. galvo laser) can further enhance the speed of the laser marking process.

-Laser marking provides a permanent result that is resistant to abrasion, heat and acids.
-Depending on the laser parameter settings used, specific materials can also be marked without damaging the surface.
+Laser etching is permanent and at the same time resistant to abrasion, heat and acids.
+Depending on the laser parameter settings, certain materials can also be marked without damaging the surface.

 Annealing is a special type of laser marking for metals.
 The heat from the laser beam causes an oxidation process underneath the material surface which, in turn, results in a colour change on the metal surface.